newretirement/fpe-api/README.md

 Consider this basic scenario, which is followed by the corresponding JSON request/response:

-> Scenario: The current date is January 2021.
-John is a 60-year-old single male in excellent health.
+> Scenario: The current date is January 2025.
+John is a 57-year-old single male in excellent health.
 He expects to live until the age of 90.
 John will start claiming social security at age 67 (full retirement age), and knows his PIA will be $2,325.
-His retirement savings consists of a single IRA with a current balance of $500,000 and an expected AGR of 6% (and a future AGR of 4% starting in 2027).
-John works for a company where he earns $7,500/month.
-Furthermore, he is participating in an employer-sponsored retirement plan, where he contributes 10% of his salary, and the company matches 50% of his contribution up to 8% of salary.
-He plans on retiring at age 67.
+His retirement savings consists of a single IRA with a current balance of $500,000 and an expected AGR of 8% (and a future AGR of 4% starting in 2030).
+John works for a company where he earns $8,000/month, and expects a 2.5% raise each year.
+Furthermore, John is participating in an employer-sponsored retirement plan, where he contributes 10% of his salary, and the company matches 50% of his contribution up to 8% of salary.
+He plans on retiring in 2033.
 John expects to spend $7,000/month in retirement.

-The JSON request for this scenario is [here](examples/forecast/basic/single-01.json), and the corresponding JSON response is [here](examples/forecast/basic/single-01.response.json).
+The JSON request for this scenario is [here](examples/forecast/basic/single.json), and the corresponding JSON response is [here](examples/forecast/basic/single.response.json).

 <br/>